 Home care supplier apetito is stockpiling food to prepare for a possible no-deal Brexit.

-The supplier, which runs a meals on wheels service for 100,000 people leaving at home, told the BBC it is holding extra inventory in case of supply chain problems if the UK crashes out of the EU without a deal on March 29.
+The supplier, which runs a meals on wheels service for 100,000 people living at home, told the BBC it is holding extra inventory in case of supply chain problems if the UK crashes out of the EU without a deal on March 29.

 It is spending £5m on doubling its raw materials from four to eight weeks and increasing its pre-made meals stock from five to six weeks ahead of Brexit.